Arthur – The Ride: History

 In mid-November 2012, Europa-Park announced the addition of an Arthur and the Invisibles themed area for 2014.
 The announcement was timed with the annual International Association of Amusement Parks and Attractions (IAAPA) Trade Show in Orlando, Florida, and detailed a dark ride and a carousel would be included in the area.
 Construction for the attraction began in early 2013 on a plot of land set aside for an indoor attraction in 2000.
 Testing for the ride was scheduled to begin in February 2014.
 Arthur – The Ride, along with the larger Kingdom of the Invisibles themed area, officially opened to the public in July 2014.

 Ride experience

-The ride system behind Arthur – The Ride was developed by Mack Rides, who own Europa-Park, making it the first inverted coaster produced by a company other than B&M, Intamin, or Vekoma.
+The ride system behind Arthur – The Ride was developed by Mack Rides, who own Europa-Park, making it the first inverted coaster produced by a company other than Bolliger & Mabillard, Intamin, or Vekoma.
 Riders are suspended beneath the steel roller coaster track in one of nine, 12-person vehicles.
 The 550 m attraction features a theoretical hourly capacity of 1,600 riders.
 The ride features seven scenes both inside and outside the show building.
 Unlike most roller coasters, Arthur – The Ride does not require gravity for movement, instead it is powered by motors inside the trains.
 It begins with a spiral lift hill.
 The ride features animatronics by Life Formations and Heimotion, as well as other 4D effects such as water, wind and scents.